b-hilprecht/b-hilprecht.github.io/_posts/2025-07-10-p-verified-log-1:-the-need-for-verification.md

 In this series, we'll build and verify our system model step by step.
 We'll start by modeling the basic replication protocol assuming perfect networks and no failures.
 Then we'll add the complexity that makes distributed systems interesting: node failures, network partitions.
 Along the way we will become familiar with the P language including debugging tools.

-The [next post](https://b-hilprecht.github.io/2025/07/10/p-verified-log-2-modeling-the-happy-path.html) will dive into our first P model.
+The [next post]({{ "/2025/07/10/p-verified-log-2-modeling-the-happy-path.html" | relative_url }}) will dive into our first P model.
 We'll design the basic protocol for writing log entries to multiple nodes and verify that it maintains our safety properties even in this simplified world.
 From there, we'll add failures until we have a complete, verified system.
 The complete code can be found on [github.](https://github.com/b-hilprecht/verified-distributed-log/tree/main/)

+{% include 2025-07-10-series.md %}